top of page

 A REASON TO FLUSH YOUR TANK

-INJURY: If you're hearing a boiling, popping, gurgling noise, and you've never had your water heater serviced (flushed), this sound is usually caused by the layers of sediment buildup at the bottom of the tank, flushing your water heater at this point may not remove enough mineral buildup to be safe, as this sound your hearing is super heated trapped water under the pancake layers of mineral buildup, this scalding water can and has reached temperatures greater than 300º.
+INJURY: If you're hearing a boiling, popping, gurgling noise, and you've never had your water heater serviced (flushed), this sound is usually caused by the layers of sediment buildup at the bottom of the tank, flushing your water heater at this point may not remove enough mineral buildup to be safe, as this sound your hearing is superheated trapped water under the pancake layers of mineral buildup, this scalding water can and has reached temperatures greater than 300º.

 ANOTHER REASON TO FLUSH YOUR TANK